alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 -   Peer review for code: Gerrit
 -   Continous Integration (CI): Zuul
--   Blueprints/spécifications and bugs:
+-   Blueprints/specifications and bugs:
     -    Launchpad
     -    Storyboard
--   Code: Git (GitHub is used as a miror)
+-   Code: Git (GitHub is used as a mirror)
 -   Communication: IRC and mailing-lists

 ### Development: in details